Get

 Emotional-Support Dog

 If your Dachshund has proper training and a good temperament, they can be a great service dog.
-In fact, they can excel as an emotional-support animal because their loving, friendly nature can quickly improve their owner’s mood.
-They also like attention, which can help prevent some owners from focusing on the negative aspects of their lives.
+They can excel as emotional support animals because their loving, friendly nature can quickly improve their owner’s mood.
+They also like attention, which can prevent some owners from focusing on the negative aspects of their lives.

 Service Dog

 The Dachshund can be trained to alert a deaf or hard-of-hearing person when the doorbell rings or a visually impaired person that a crosswalk sign has changed.
-These dogs also make great seizure-alert pets.
+They also make great seizure-alert pets to help detect early glucose changes and bring medication to their humans.

 Working Dogs